International E-Commerce Global Expansion

 Earlier in this guide, we discussed the importance of A/B testing, noting how small experiments can prevent brands from making big mistakes.
 A/B testing frequently across different target locales allows you to stay ahead of the game and continually optimize your site experience for each market.
 It’s important to stay current not just on what does and does not work for your brand, but also on larger market preferences and pressures as well.
 Then use your learnings from these larger trends in your testing strategy to see how your global customers respond.

 As you assess all the necessary components for a successful international e-commerce strategy, think about which operations can be managed by technology.
-The right software solution will calculate VAT, duties, and taxes; integrate with shipping carriers; round prices; display correct prices on product description pages; and allow you to create rules that show the full product catalog to some markets while restricting products to others.
+The right software solution will calculate VAT, duties, and taxes; integrate with shipping carriers; round prices; display correct prices on product description pages, and allow you to create rules that show the full product catalog to some markets while restricting products to others.

-As you evaluate different platforms, think about how this new tech needs to integrate with software you already use.
+As you evaluate different platforms, think about how this new tech needs to integrate with the software you already use.
 The right technology vendor will have available connectors to major platforms and APIs with hundreds of open endpoints.
 For more information on the right questions to ask a cross-border e-commerce solutions provider and technology vendor.